AksoEo/docs/api/restful.md

     Valid in: Collections, resources (`GET`)

     Example: `?fields=id,name,age` to return only the fields `id`, `name` and `age`.

+* `search`: A string to search for in a collection.

+    Valid in: Collections (`GET`)

+    Must be a csv containing a string of words to search for as the first column.
+Each word, separated by spaces, must be made of word characters only (`/[\p{L}\p{N}]/`) and must be at least 3 characters long.
+The following columns must be the names of the fields to search in.
+Only string fields may be searched.

+    The search is performed using [MySQL boolean full-text search](https://dev.mysql.com/doc/refman/8.0/en/fulltext-boolean.html) and as such certain operators are permitted: `( )`, `+`, `-`, `*` and `"`.

+    Example: `?search="john",name,email` to find users with the name "john" in their name or email address.

 * `filter`: A filter to apply to a collection